neiltesaluna/countpool/README.md

 ## CMD
 *it is strongly suggested to use virtualenv before installing the dependencies*

-To install the dependencies for this project, while in the root folder enter
-<code>pip install -r requirements.txt</code>
+To install the dependencies for this project, while in the root folder enter: <code>pip install -r requirements.txt</code>

-Then you'll be able to run the project using
+Then you'll be able to run the project using: <code>python3 run.py</code>
-<code>python3 run.py</code>

 Access the website using http://0.0.0.0:5000/